RylanSchaeffer/rylanschaeffer.github.io/collections/_kernel_papers/abdou_science_2018_overlapping_memory_engrams.md

 shared experiences.
 This paper asks and answers:

 - How does the brain distinguish identity of particular memory amid many memories in the same ensemble?
+Answer: sensory engrams drive reactivation of the entangled engram

 ## Experiments